 Where does Albert Pujols fall among MLB’s all-time home run leaders?

-Where does Albert Pujols fall among MLB’s all-time home run leaders? originally appeared on NBC Sports Philadelphia
+Where does Albert Pujols fall among MLB’s all-time home run leaders? originally appeared on NBC Sports Washington

 First baseman Albert Pujols is making history for the St. Louis Cardinals.